santiago-calderon-pena/IncX/README.md

 ```

 This command will execute all tests in the `tests/` directory, providing feedback on code accuracy and test coverage.

+## Folder structure

+This is a detailed overview of the project's folder structure to help you navigate the code and resources effectively:

+├──incx/
+|    ├── dependencies/ # Modified original code from D-RISE and SORT to handle saliency maps in real-time.
+|    ├── data_models/ # Contains data models used in the project.
+|    ├── explainers/ # Includes code for generating explanations.
+|    ├── models/ # Models utilized by IncX.
+|    └── tracking/ # Code related to tracking functionalities.
+|
+├──datasets/ # Datasets used, specifically a subset of LaSOT.
+|
+├──experiments/ # Scripts for replicating experiments.
+|    ├── incx/ # Experiment scripts specific to IncX.
+|    ├── d_rise/ # Experiment scripts related to D-RISE.
+|    └── comparison/ # Scripts for comparing different methods.
+|
+└──tests/ # Unit tests for ensuring code quality.
+     └── videos/ # Demo videos showcasing IncX output.

 ## Linting and Formatting